-In the first half of 2020, businesses everywhere got a crash course in crisis marketing.
-From the COVID-19 pandemic, to the racial justice protests across the U.S., to the current economic downturn, companies have found that their pre-planned marketing content feels out-of-touch and even tone-deaf in the current climate.
+When the COVID-19 pandemic first hit, businesses everywhere got a crash course in crisis marketing.
+Many companies discovered that their pre-planned marketing content suddenly felt out-of-touch and even tone-deaf.

 1. Communicate with your customers/clients every step of the way.

-Since the start of COVID, most businesses have adjusted their hours, updated their policies, and implemented new practices/protocols (among other things), and they’ve had to communicate those changes with their customer base.
-Others, especially those that already operated virtually, haven’t seen many changes to their day-to-day operations, and it’s just as important to communicate that, too.
+In the wake of the pandemic, most businesses adjusted their hours, updated their policies, and implemented new practices/protocols (among other things), and they have needed to communicate those changes with their customer base.
+Others, especially those that already operated virtually, did not see major changes to their day-to-day operations — and it has been just as important to communicate that, too.

 Yes, it’s a lot of noise.
-(Think of how many “company statement” emails you’ve received from organizations over the last few months.)
-However, it’s important to share this information with your customer base, as well as any updates as the situation evolves.
+(Think of how many “company statement” emails you’ve received from organizations over the past few years.)
+However, it’s important to share this information with your customer base, as well as any updates as situations evolve.

-Regardless of changes you may or may not be making to your daily operations, the bottom line is this: if your customers or clients are being impacted by the crisis, so is your business.
-You need to address the ongoing situation in some way and acknowledge the impact it’s having on your customer base.
+Regardless of changes you may or may not make to your daily operations during times of crisis, the bottom line is this: if your customers or clients are being impacted, so is your business.
+You need to address the situation in some way and acknowledge the impact it may have on your customer base.
 Being empathetic, compassionate, and mindful should be your top priority.
 Let your customers know that you care and that you support them.